 - Giving back.
 Many of my clients are passionate about helping others.
 If you’re interested in supporting a charitable cause as part of your legacy, we can discuss how the various options will affect your overall tax liability.

-Estate Planning Is an Ongoing Process
+The Ongoing Estate Planning Process

 Once you’ve signed your documents, that doesn’t mean the process stops there.
 In fact, once you’ve signed the documents, it’s a good chance to examine other parts of your plan, like

 - Real estate deeds that may need to be updated

 Usually, it’s a good idea to have your estate plan documents reviewed by an attorney every 2 – 3 years.
 Life can change quickly, but sometimes the changes are small, but begin to add up over a couple of years.
 Even if it’s just a couple of small changes, some people think this means re-drafting the entire plans, but most of the time, it’s nothing more than a review and possibly an amendment or two to the structure of your plan.